LEG30/alx-low_level_programming/README.md

-Building steps in c program
+Building guide into c programming